Places to go and things to do

 How to get around

 In Badenoch & Strathspey the local community transport company has a “Where2Today?” accessible minibus service which can transport people to the majority of visitor attractions in the area Monday to Friday.
-Mobility scooters and wheelchairs are also available on short-term loan.
-Why not leave the car at home and enjoy a relaxing day out.
-Advance bookings necessary, Tel: 01479 810004 (office hours).
+Advance bookings necessary.
+Tel: 01479 810004 (office hours).

 For more information about public transport in the Park and throughout Scotland go to Traveline Scotland.